Brick building with white columns and swan on a lake in front.

-Any student filing a complaint of gender-based misconduct with a member of RSU faculty or staff will be notified of receipt of the complaint and the actions the RSU official will take.
+Any student filing a complaint of sexual misconduct or sexual harassment with a member of RSU faculty or staff will be notified of receipt of the complaint and the actions the RSU official will take.
 A student filing such a complaint is known as a complainant.
-The student(s) accused of gender-based misconduct will be known as the respondent(s).
+The student(s) accused of sexual misconduct and harassment will be known as the respondent(s).

 An RSU official will meet with the student to discuss the complaint submitted, review the investigation and hearing process, and answer any questions the student may have.
 The investigation of complaints will be adequate, reliable and impartial.
 This investigation will include: meeting personally with the complainant, the student(s) accused, and any witnesses.
 The Title IX Investigator will also review any documentary evidence.
 The Title IX Investigator will complete an investigation report.